liflab/beepbeep-3-book/pre-markdown/core/README.md

 ## Group processors

 We claimed a few moments ago that "anything can be encased in a sliding window".
-This means that, instead of a single processor, we could give `Window` a more complex chain, like the one that computes the <!--\index{runnning average} running average-->running average<!--/i--> of a stream of numbers, as illustrated below.
+This means that, instead of a single processor, we could give `Window` a more complex chain, like the one that computes the <!--\index{running average} running average-->running average<!--/i--> of a stream of numbers, as illustrated below.

 {@img doc-files/basic/RunningAverage.png}{A chain of processors that computes the running average of a stream.}{.6}